superpeter55/superpeter55/README.md

 Data Analyst at Thomann Asphalt and UC Berkeley Data Science Masters alumni.
 I am passionate about providing companies with the insight they need to make correct decisions from data.

 As a Data Analyst at Thomann Asphalt, I leverage existing data to inform decisions as well as develop and implement data strategy to increase the capability to make data driven decisions.
-Doing this regularly includes work with Python, SQL, Tableau Dashboarding, Classical Machine Learning, and Development / Deployment of ETL pipelines.
+This includes working with Python, SQL, Tableau Dashboarding, Classical Machine Learning, and Development / Deployment of ETL pipelines.

 # Tools